Ultimaker/terraform-aws-dcos/README.md

 # DC/OS on Amazon Web Services

 This module provides a simple way to deploy a DC/OS cluster on AWS.
-It will deploy it's machines and network configuration spread over all availability zones in a specific region.
+It will deploy its machines and network configuration spread over all availability zones in a specific region.

 The main goal of this project is to be modular, while providing an extremely high availability